-Bankruptcies resulting from unpaid medical bills will affect nearly 2 million people this year-making health care the No. 1 cause of such filings, and outpacing bankruptcies due to credit-card bills or unpaid mortgages, according to new data.
+Bankruptcies resulting from unpaid medical bills make health care the No. 1 cause of such filings, and outpacing bankruptcies due to credit-card bills or unpaid mortgages.

 Most advisors sell life insurance to protect their clients should the bread winner not make it home from work one day.
 But how can we protect our clients against financial catastrophe if the heart attack, stroke, or serious illness doesn’t amount in a premature death?

 Critical Illness Insurance pays a tax free lump sum payment on diagnosis of any one of a list of serious illnesses – including cancer, heart attacks, or stroke.